Axelandre42/NotEnoughExtensions/README.md

-# NotEnoughExtensions -- More things for more mods !
+# NotEnoughExtensions &ndash; More things for more mods !

 __NotEnoughExtensions__ is a mod extender : it will add many things to some mods.